|

 care professionals.
 Bluegrass Professional School of Massage Therapy

-is Approved and Licensed by the Kentucky State Board for Proprietary
+is Approved and Licensed by the Kentucky Commission on Proprietary Education.

 National Certification Board for Therapeutic Massage and Bodywork